 7. Peter Thomas Roth Acne Spot and Area Treatment

-It's particularly well-suited for skin that's sensitive to benzoyl peroxide, or for users who are already using adapalene and want a compatible antibacterial spot treatment that won't create an over-drying or irritation conflict.
+It's particularly relevant for users who find benzoyl peroxide too harsh, or for people already using adapalene who want to avoid stacking another aggressive active.
 The sulfur smell is noticeable when first applied -- a faint egg-like odor that dissipates as the product dries.
-At $24, it's a thoughtful formulation that fills a specific gap in a complete acne routine where benzoyl peroxide is too harsh and a second retinoid isn't appropriate.
+At $24, it fills a specific spot-treatment gap where benzoyl peroxide is too drying and a second retinoid is not appropriate.

 Pros